Almone: Name

 The Latin name of the Almone, Almo (also the name of its corresponding deity), is derived from the Latin word almus, meaning "fertile" or "nourishing," which may derive from its connection to Cybele, also known as Magna Mater ("Great Mother").

-In modern times the stream has been called Marrana della Caffarella.
+Since medieval times the stream has been called Marrana della Caffarella.
 Marrana (or marana in Roman dialect) is a term that derives from the name of the ancient ager maranus, the fields that surround the Via Appia, and refers to the drainage channels that flow through the countryside near Rome.
 "Caffarella" refers to the valley, now a park, that the river runs through.
 The river has also been known as Acquataccio, a name with two possible derivations.
 It either refers to the nearby Appian Way, a corruption of Acqua d'Appia (which became d'Accia), or the suffix -accio is to be taken in its pejorative sense, and it refers to the marshy waters of the Caffarella valley.